 The Architectural Barriers Act (ABA) requires access to facilities that are designed, built, altered, or leased with federal funds.
 The Access Board is the federal agency responsible for enforcing the ABA.
-The Access Board's accessibility standards are available on their website at About the ABA Standards, and information about filing a complaint may be found at File a Complaint.
+You can find a Guide to the ABA Accessibility Standards on the U.S. Access Board website.

 Section 508 Coordinator

 Office of Information Technology